xgenereux/xgenereux.github.io/_teaching/2025-summer-acs.md

 location: "Munich, DE"
 ---

-I led a seminar on the application of algebra to computer science.
+I will lead a seminar on the application of algebra to computer science.
 See the [course's page](https://www.tcs.ifi.lmu.de/lehre/ss-2025/algebra_de.html).